mtumilowicz/rust-rocket-workshop/README.txt

 8. pattern matching
 1. String vs str
+    * String literals are enclosed in double quotes.
+        * let speech = "\"Ouch!\" said the well.\n";
+    * Rust strings are sequences of Unicode characters, but they are not stored in memory as arrays of chars.
+      * Instead, they are stored using UTF-8, a variable-width encoding.
+      * Each ASCII character in a string is stored in one byte.
+      * A String has a resizable buffer holding UTF-8 text.
+      * The buffer is allocated on the heap, so it can resize its buffer as needed or requested.
+      * You can think of a String as a Vec<u8> that is guaranteed to hold well-formed UTF-8;
+        * in fact, this is how String is implemented.
+    * A &str (pronounced “stir” or “string slice”) is a reference to a run of UTF-8 text owned by someone else: it “borrows” the text.
+      * Like other slice references, a &str is a fat pointer, containing both the address of the actual data and its length.
+      * The type &mut str does exist, but it is not very useful, since almost any operation on UTF-8 can change its overall byte length, and a slice cannot reallocate its referent.
+        * In
+          fact, the only operations available on &mut str are make_ascii_uppercase and make_ascii_lowercase, which modify the text in place and affect only single-byte characters, by definition.
+    * &str is very much like &[T]: a fat pointer to some data.
+String is analogous to Vec<T>,
+    * There are several ways to create Strings:
+        * The .to_string() method converts a &str to a String.
+This copies the string: let error_message = "too many pets".to_string();
+          The .to_owned() method does the same thing, and you may see it used the same way.
+It works for some other types as well,
+        * The format!() macro works just like println!(), except that it returns a new String instead of writing text to stdout, and it doesn’t automatically add a new‐ line at the end:
+        * Arrays, slices, and vectors of strings have two methods, .concat() and .join(sep), that form a new String from many strings:
+    * Keep in mind that, given the nature of Unicode, simple char-by-char comparison does not always give the expected answers.
+      * For example, the Rust strings "th\u{e9}" and "the\u{301}" are both valid Unicode representations for thé, the French word for tea.
+Unicode says they should both be displayed and processed in the same way, but Rust treats them as two completely distinct strings.
     * So what is a String?
 That's three words; two are the same as for &str but it adds a third word which is the capacity of the str buffer on the heap, always on the heap (a str is not necessarily on the heap) it manages before it's filled and has to re-allocate. the String basically owns a str as they say; it controls it and can resize it and reallocate it when it sees fit.
 So a String is as said closer to a &str than to a str.
     * Another thing is a Box<str>; this also owns a str and its runtime representation is the same as a &str but it also owns the str unlike the &str but it cannot resize it because it does not know its capacity so basically a Box<str> can be seen as a fixed-length String that cannot be resized (you can always convert it into a String if you want to resize it).
     * &str is super useful to be able to to have multiple different substrings of a String without having to copy; as said a String owns the str on the heap it manages and if you could only create a substring of a String with a new String it would have to be copied because everything in Rust can only have one single owner to deal with memory safety.
 So for instance you can slice a string: